Tasty rye sourdough bread

 Preparation of the main dough:

-• Now the dough has to mature!
-Again, it needs a warm place (27° to 32° C) and a little patience: it is not possible to predict the ripeness of the sourdough that accurately!
-Depending on the conditions, it can take between 1 and 2.5 hours until the dough is ready.
+- Now the dough has to mature!
+Again, you need a warm place (27° to 32° C) and a little patience: you can’t predict the ripeness of the sourdough that accurately!
+Depending on the conditions, it can take between 1 and 2.5 hours for the dough to be ready.
 The amount of dough should almost double!

 The baking:

-• Baking with baking stone or baking steel: Place a baking tray on the bottom of the oven.
+- Baking with baking stone or baking steel: Place a baking tray on the base of the oven.
 Place the bread in the oven, pour 200 ml of water into the hot baking tray and close the oven door immediately!
-Bake in steam at 250° C for 10 minutes.
-Now open the oven door for 1 minute and reduce the baking temperature to 190° C. Close the oven door again and bake the bread for a further 60 minutes.
+Now bake for 10 minutes in steam at 250° C. Now open the oven door for 1 minute and reduce the baking temperature to 190° C. Close the oven door again and bake the bread for a further 60 minutes.

-We, the team at Hotel Bergland Söll, your holiday apartment Söll, wish you “good luck baking” and “bon appétit while tasting”!
+We, the team at Hotel Bergland Söll, your vacation apartment Söll, wish you “good luck baking” and “bon appétit while tasting”!

 Source: